Ambassadors of Borderless Arts TN

 Each year, Borderless Arts Tennessee coordinates 2-3 festivals.
 Borderless Arts Tennessee and Best Buddies join together each Oct for an annual Halloween Bash.
 The festivals are social gatherings with music and arts for individuals with disabilities.

-International day of Personas With Disabilities
+International Day of Persons With Disabilities

-This is a one day event that is tied to the United Nations in which Borderless Arts TN showcases dance, music and visual arts at the Sumner County Tourism free and open to the public.
+This is a one-day event that is tied to the United Nations in which Borderless Arts TN showcases dance, music and visual arts at the Sumner County Tourism free and open to the public.

 Borderless Arts Tennessee hosts an annual auction online.
 This auction’s primary role is to raise funds for Borderless Arts Tennessee.
 However, as part of the auction, visual art by artists with disabilities and music CD’s by musicians with disabilities are sold through the auction.
 In the case of the sales of art by artists with disabilities, the artists typically get a percentage of the sale unless they specifically state that they wish to donate all proceeds to Borderless Arts Tennessee.
 This project helps Borderless Arts Tennessee fund programs for people with disabilities while also providing exposure for artists with disabilities and often cash revenue for artists with disabilities.